 In order to solve the SIA Equation (2), we perform a discretization in the spatial domain to solve the problem as a combination of Ordinary Differential Equations (ODEs).
 The solution of the ODEs is evaluated in a constant grid, determined by the preprocessed datasets by OGGM.
 The resolution of the spatial grid is automatically adjusted depending on the glacier size and domain size, typically ranging between 100x100 to 200x200 grid points, which leads to a system of coupled ODEs ranging from 10,000 to 40,000 equations per glacier.
-All gradients and divergences are computed in a staggered grid to improve stability

-(see Appendix A).
-Once the problem has been discretized in the spatial domain, we use a 5-stage, third order low-storage solver with embedded error estimator (RDPK3Sp35) from DifferentialEquations.jl (Rackauckas and Nie, 2017) to solve the SIA forward in time.
+All gradients and divergences are computed in a staggered grid to improve stability (see Appendix A).
+Once the problem has been discretized in the spatial domain, we use a 5-stage, third order low-storage solver with embedded error estimator (the numerical solver RDPK3Sp35) from (Ranocha et al., 2022) implemented in DifferentialEquations.jl (Rackauckas and Nie, 2017) to solve the SIA forward in time.
+The method implements an adaptive temporal step size close to the maximum value satisfying the CFL conditions for numerical stability at the same time that controls numerical error and computational storage (Ranocha et al., 2022).

 In order to create conditions similar to those one would encounter when using remote sensing observations for the functional inversions, we add Gaussian noise with zero mean and standard deviation $6 \cdot 10^{-18}$ (around 30% of the average A value) to the output of the prescribed law (Figure 3).
-This setup is used to compute the reference solutions, which will then be used by the UDE to attempt to infer the prescribed law indirectly from glacier ice surface velocities and/or ice thickness.
+This setup is used to compute the reference solutions synthetic solutions ( $u_1^k$ in Equation (6)), which will then be used by the UDE to attempt to infer the prescribed law indirectly from glacier ice surface velocities and/or ice thickness.

-- For the SIA UDE, we substitute A by a small feed-forward neural network with a (1,3,10,3,1) architecture, using Flux.jl (Innes et al., 2018).
-Since the problem is highly constrained by the structure of the PDE, a very small neural network is enough to learn the dynamics related to the subpart of the equation it is representing (i.e. A).
+For the SIA UDE, we substitute A by a small feed-forward neural network with a (1,3,10,3,1) architecture, using Flux.jl (Innes et al., 2018).
+Since the problem is highly The architecture of the neural network consists of one single input variable, 3 hidden layers with 3, 10, and 3 units, respectively, and one single output variable.
+Since the optimization problem is much more constrained by the structure of the PDE solutions of the PDE compared to a pure data-driven approach (Rackauckas et al., 2020), a very small neural network is enough to learn the dynamics related to the subpart of the equation it is representing (i.e. A).
 This network has a single input and output neuron, thus producing a one-to-one mapping.
-This small size is one of the main advantages of UDEs, which don't require as - much data as traditional data-driven machine learning approaches.
-We used a softplus activation function in all layers except for the last layer, for which we use a rescaled sigmoid activation function which constrains the output within physically plausible values (i.e. 8^{-20} to 8^{-17} $yr^{-1}Pa^{-3}$).
+This small size is one of the main advantages of UDEs, which don't do not require as much data as traditional data-driven machine learning approaches.
+We used a softplus activation function in all layers except for the last layer, for which we use a rescaled sigmoid activation function which constrains the output within physically plausible values (i.e. $8^{-20}$ to $8^{-17}$ $yr^{-1}Pa^{-3}$ ).
+Constraining the output values of the neural network is necessary in order to avoid numerical instabilities in the solver or very small stepsizes in the forward model than will lead to expensive computations of the gradient.
 The use of continuous activation functions has been proven to be more effective for neural differential equations, since their derivatives are also smooth, thus avoiding problems of vanishing gradients (Kim et al., 2021).

-190 3.3 Surface mass balance
+3.3 Surface mass balance